 Farmer’s fever, also called organic dust toxic syndrome (ODTS), is caused by breathing in dust which contains moulds from spoiled plant materials such as baled hay, stored grain or silage.
 It is a common respiratory illness in farmers, particularly those working with grain, hay, silage and confined animals.
 The symptoms are a fever and flu-like symptoms which occur 4 to 12 hours after exposure to contaminated dust.

 The symptoms of farmer’s fever will usually disappear within one to three days after you are no longer exposed to the dust.
 However subsequent exposures may increase the risk of a range of respiratory symptoms.
 (Farmer’s Lung, 2016).
 ODTS is often misdiagnosed, so it is important to tell your doctor about any recent dust exposures you may have had.

-You can reduce your risk of developing ODTS by minimising hay spoilage, wetting down dusty areas and wearing a mask or respirator to reduce your exposure to organic dust.
+You can reduce your risk of developing ODTS by minimising hay spoilage, wetting down dusty areas and wearing a mask or respirator.

 References used for this topic page

 Centers for Disease Control (US)

 Farm Respiratory Hazards (2014)

 Canadian Centre for Occupational Health & Safety

 Farmers Lung (2016)